wearelucid/celia-analytical-engine-web/README.md

 - first you need the yarn version 1.22.17(https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable) after this you need the correct version of yarn there are many ways to set your yarn version(https://yarnpkg.com/cli/set/version)
-- after you finished downloading yarn and you set it to the correct version you have to be shure that you have the node version '16.13.0'
+- when the download of yarn is complete and you set it to the correct version you have to be shure that you have the node version '16.13.0'
-  -when you are done with this it is important to download a handelbars file (mostlikely the whole website is based on them) to install it you need the commands: npm install handlebars or yarn add handlebars.
+- immediatly you are done with this it is important to download a handelbars file (mostlikely the whole website is based on them) to install it you need the commands: npm install handlebars or yarn add handlebars.
 - this is everything you need the command yarn generate-all to genarate the HTML files (see more in how i was built)
 - the reason why you have to do this: everytime you change something it needs to generate the new html files with the changes,